randytran4444/Data-Science-Exhibition/README.md

 * Projects Folder: Contains a variety of data science projects, each in its own subfolder.
 Every project includes source code, datasets, and a detailed README explaining the objectives, methodology, and results.
 * Skills Directory: A categorized compilation of scripts and notebooks demonstrating specific data science skills such as data cleaning, visualization, machine learning, etc.
 * Resume: A current copy of my professional resume, emphasizing my data science experience and accomplishments.
-Certificates and Awards: Scanned copies of relevant certifications and any awards received in the field of data science.

 # Navigating the Repository
 Use the README.md file in each project folder to get an overview of the project.